 Public information in an emergency should focus on public safety, public health and other relevant information.
 It should include clear guidance on the actions individuals and communities should take to ensure this.
 When public information is provided, the special needs of vulnerable communities must be given due consideration.

 Due to the nature of an emergency it will be necessary to use multiple forms of communication.
 These include, but are not limited to:

 - television

 - radio

 - websites

 - social media

 - print media

-- community briefings
+- · community briefings

 - community notice boards, and

 - community newsletters, brochures and posters.

 A critical role of PIM is to monitor these various communication channels for accuracy, rumour control and as a source of intelligence.
-This needs to be linked to the planning/intelligence function in the emergency response centre.
+Any intelligence needs to be share with the Intelligence function in the coordination centre.

-Further information on the individual roles within the PIM function and guidance on working with the media in an emergency can be found in the ECC and EOC operating procedures.
+Further information on the individual roles within the PIM function and guidance on working with the media in an emergency can be found in coordination centre operating procedures.

-6.10.4 Volunteer Management
+6.11.4 Volunteer Management